emanivinay/Avaj/Diary.md

 ### 06/07/15

 *   At this point, I'd like to start designing a VM for Avaj language.

+### 06/09/15

+*   I think the best course for me is to write the compiler for a good vm.
+VM design and implementation, as it turns out is hard and time consuming.
+At this point, If I started on VM design, Avaj compiler would stall indefinitely and eventually I'd lose interest in it.

+*   So, the next task is to finish the parser module and then start sketching out the semantics of the language.